arnodelorme/wp15/BIDScramble/README.md

 ```
 usage: bidscrambler_tsv [-h] [-p PRESERVE [PRESERVE ...]] inputdir outputdir include

-Adds permuted versions of the tsv files in the BIDS input directory to the BIDS output directory.
+Adds randomly permuted versions of the tsv files in the BIDS input directory to the BIDS output directory.

 positional arguments:
   inputdir              The input directory with the real data